Mrcool199/insuranceapp2/README.md

 Contact:

-If you have any questions or feedback, feel free to contact me the developer at.
-We appreciate your interest in the Insurance App!
+If you have any questions or feedback, feel free to contact me the developer.
+I appreciate your interest in the Insurance App!